 - On the Rise

 Are you passionate about a particular social issue that is impacting Boston like hunger and homelessness, or women’s empowerment, or the school-to-prison pipeline?
 Do you want to build lasting relationships with students and connect with a community organization that is working on this issue?
 Then join Service After Hours, a weekly program where you can volunteer with the same organization each week for the semester or the year.
 This program connects you to other Suffolk students, helps build your network in Boston, and allows you to make a long-term impact in your community.
 You can join as a volunteer or take on a leadership role as a project leader, where you will learn valuable leadership skills and development, helping to empower other Suffolk students to get involved in their community.
 For more information, see the sign-up opportunities on SU Connect.

-In the Spring of 2019, Suffolk University will organize the 2nd Annual Boston Service Challenge, “Bettering the Common Good in the Commonwealth.”
-The Service Challenge is a friendly competition between local Boston area colleges and universities to increase their school's community engagement in the Spring semester.
-The Service Challenge takes place over the course of the month leading up to Suffolk University’s annual Service Day.
-The Service Challenge will run from the beginning of March and conclude at the beginning of April.
-Service Challenge schools compete in three competition categories during the Challenge:
+This spring, Suffolk University is organizing the Second Annual Boston Service Challenge, "Doing the Common Good in the Commonwealth."
+This challenge is a friendly competition among local Boston-area colleges and universities to increase each school's community engagement in the spring semester.
+It takes place over the course of a month and a half.

-- School Competition: The college or university with the most overall hours will get a prize.
+- School Competition: for the college or university with the most service hours overall

-- Individual Competition: The student who logs most individual hours from each college or university will be given an award.
+- Individual Competition: for the student who logs the most individual service hours from each college or university

-- Club/Organization Competition: The student club, organization, or team from each college or university that logs the most cumulative hours will win this prize.
+- Club/Organization Competition: for the student club, organization, or team from each college or university that logs the most cumulative service hours